TRON-151/GeoAgent/README.md

 🏢 "Extract building footprints from aerial imagery" 🚧 In Development
 ```

-*Note: Road detection is currently functional with high-resolution satellite imagery.
+*Note: Road detection is partly functional with high-resolution satellite imagery.
 Building segmentation and other computer vision features are under active development.*

 ### Demo